ccmsLIH/projPropCCMS/inst/templates/programs-README.md

-# Description of R/ folder and .R files
+# Description of Programs folder and .R files

 This folder contains custom functions/macros or R/SAS scripts used for this project's analyses, such as in the `Results/` folder.